alyonakhvalko/alyonakhvalko/README.md

 ### Hi there 👋 I'm Alyona
-I’m currently learning JavaScript, Typescript and Angular at [The Rolling Scopes School](https://rs.school)
+I’m currently learning JavaScript, Typescript and React at [The Rolling Scopes School](https://rs.school)

 ### 📫 How to reach me:
 Discord name - Alyona Khvalko#3621